KumareshBabuNS/bosh-lite-install/README.md

 This is work in progress!
 Enjoy!!

 What happens in the script:
-* Git pull of bosh-lite, cf-release and/or digo-release
+* Git pull of bosh-lite, cf-release and/or diego-release
 * Installs homebrew if its missing
 * Installs rvm, ruby if its missing
 * Start the VM with the ubuntu box that's packaged with BOSH